 A hired killer who ends up playing babysitter is the plot of one of the best action films ever, Léon: The Professional.
 Unfortunately, the folk who made Righteous Blood have neither the talent nor the balls to make a film like that.
 Instead, we get Padre showing up to give us frequent lectures on good, evil, and God’s will.
 And when other killers come looking for Jericho they are, of course, even worse than him.
 Which lets him show up just in time to save Charlotte from one of them who intends to rape her.
 And he doesn’t care if she’s dead or alive, her corpse will stay warm long enough for his purposes.

 About the only thing stopping me from calling Righteous Blood a faith-based Western is Whitcomb’s topless scene.
-Its plot revolving around a sinner’s redemption through Jesus and the love of a good woman along with its constant preaching certainly make it feel like one.
-The plot with The Boy certainly feels like an anti-abortion, pro-adoption message.
+Its plot revolves around a sinner’s redemption through Jesus and the love of a good woman and its constant preaching makes it feel like one.
+The story with The Boy certainly feels like an anti-abortion, pro-adoption message.
 This sounds nice until you realize how many kids grow up in state care or shitty foster homes because nobody will adopt them.